Orcomp/DemoWebsite/documentation/independentplots/independentplots.md

 Features
 --------

-- Display multiple plots in their own window
+- Display multiple plots in their own window (beneath the Gantt chart)
-- Display plots in the same chart or individual charts.
+- Display plots in the same chart or individual charts
 - Enable/Disable plots on the fly
 - Plot are fully synced with the Gantt chart navigation. (i.e. Zoom or pan the Gantt chart and the plots will adjust accordingly, and vice versa)
-- Highlight columns in the Gantt chart will also be displayed in the plot area, which makes it easy to see what overlaps with a given time window.
+- Highlight columns in the Gantt chart will also be displayed in the plot area, which makes it easy to see what overlaps with a given time window

 File Structure